nataliegnelson/P4/content/project/project2.md

 date = "2018-01-01"

 # Project title.
-title = "Swine production across the North Carolina landscape"
+title = "Understanding environmental and management factors contributing to pre-weaning mortality in hogs"

 # Project summary to display on homepage.
 summary = ""

 # Optional image to display on homepage (relative to `static/img/` folder).
-image_preview = "aerial.jpg"
+image_preview = "pigs.jpg"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`